alison-t/alison-t.github.io/projects/classtellations.md

 <img class="ui medium left floated rounded image" src="../images/classtellations-progress-page.jpg">

-A play on the words "class" and "constellations", the visual appearance--similar to a flow-chart--of the progress page, is meant to create a visual map connecting the various ICS course.
-Arrows extend from lower division and introductory course and point to the courses in which they are pre-requisites for.
-This allows for students to clearly see and plan their time in college.
+A play on the words "class" and "constellations", the visual appearance of the progress page--similar to a flow-chart--is meant to create a visual map connecting the various ICS courses.
+Arrows extend from lower division and introductory courses and point to those in which they are pre-requisites for.
+This allows for students to clearly see and plan their time in the program.

-Utilizing various frameworks including Meteor, React, and Semantic UI, the application in a cumulative project that reflects the skills and concepts taught in ICS 314: Software Engineering I. Tasked with implementing the transcript page of the Classtellations project, I was responsible for a large part of the database/server side of the application.
-This included designing collections and schema, insuring courses added and deleted from collections correctly, and listing of courses on the transcript webpage appeared in chronological order.
+Utilizing various frameworks including Meteor, React, and Semantic UI, the application is a cumulative project that reflects the skills and concepts taught in ICS 314: Software Engineering I. Tasked with implementing the transcript page of the Classtellations project, I was responsible for a large part of the database/server side of the application.
+This included designing collections and schema, insuring courses added to and deleted from said collections correctly, and listing of courses on the transcript webpage in chronological order.

 <img class="ui large right floated rounded image" src="../images/github-issues.png">

 Collaborating on the project also provided opportunities for practicing team work, communication, time management, and issue-based planning (through GitHub).
 Classtellations has been the biggest project I have worked on with a team--through an ICS course and at UH.
 Adding on the lack of physical meetings and discussion due to the COVID-19 pandemic, it became more essential to better my communication skills.
-While difficult, through using Discord chat and voice channels, our team was able to overcome the various obstacles and errors we encountered in building the application.
+While difficult, our team was able to overcome the various obstacles and errors we encountered in building the application through using Discord chat and voice channels.

-For more information regarding the Classtellations project, please visit [our project's home page](https://uh-classtellations.github.io/).
+For more information regarding the Classtellations project and its development, please visit [our project's home page](https://uh-classtellations.github.io/).

 The application itself is deployed via Digital Ocean and can be found [here](https://classtellations.xyz/#/).